cozy/cozy-client-js/docs/README.md

 `cozy.trash(id)` is used to move the file or directory identified by the given id to trash.

+It returns a promise for the document of the file or directory moved to trash.

 - `id` is a string specying the identifier of the file or directory

 Future APIs
 -----------

-This is the end of what we already have implemented, if you want to do something else (manipulating binary file, sharing, ...), you will have to wait a bit:smile: .
+This is the end of what we already have implemented, if you want to do something else (manipulating binary file, sharing, ...), you will have to wait a bit :smile:.

 As a teaser, you can go to our [planned API document](./planned.md) to see APIs we plan to add to this library.
 Feel free to open an issue if you see something missing, or if you disagree with the API design !